Skip to main content

 await alice.createDelegation({

-delegateDID: bob.pkhDid,
+delegateDID: bob.did,

-abilities: ["tinycloud.kv/get", "tinycloud.kv/put"]
+abilities: ["tinycloud.kv/get", "tinycloud.kv/put"],

 });

-// Invalid: Alice cannot delegate kv/list
+// Invalid: Alice does not have kv/list

 await alice.createDelegation({

-delegateDID: bob.pkhDid,
+delegateDID: bob.did,

 });